HandrewOltenish/Godot_Projects/Readme.md

 28. Lesson 21: RETURN values finally!
 29. Lesson 22: Appending and popping values from array.
 This one was a real doozy.
 The logic is simple to understand, but hard to code at first.
 Having images is really helpful.
 30. Lesson 23: Accessing values in array: This lesson is really fun.
 Aligning tracks and inventory items.
 The syntax is just like C here.
+31. Read through Godot documentation of 2D and 3D rendering, system requirements, and Best Practices.
+Godot has an interesting feature where engine scripts are executed faster than manual custom scripts.
+This is because custom scripts need more backend calls to be accessed and run by the engine.
+(I will resume the lessons tomorrow when I have access to my computer again.
+The mobile site of GDQuest will not allow me to type in order to complete the lessons.)